-Caption - The caption is the heading on the first page of any paper filed with the court.
-It should include: (1) the name of court in which the paper is being filed; (2) the name of the Appellant and Appellee [or Plaintiff and Defendant at the trial stage]; (3) the Traffic Court case number; (4) the Superior Court case number once it has been assigned; and (5) the name of the document that is being filed (i.e. "Notice of Appeal").
+Caption - The heading on the first page of any paper filed with the court.
+It should include: (1) the name of court in which the paper is being filed; (2) the name of the Appellant and Appellee [or Plaintiff and Defendant at the trial stage]; (3) the lower court case number; (4) the Superior Court case number once it has been assigned; and (5) the name of the document that is being filed (i.e. "Notice of Appeal").